18 Quick Midline Crossing Activities for Academic Tasks

 Crossing midline activities encourage communication of the two sides (hemispheres) of the brain.
 This is VERY important for development and learning!

 Midline crossing activities help to make motor movements more efficient.
-They help with the development of hand dominance and bilateral coordination.
+They help with the development of hand dominance and bilateral coordination skills.

-When these motor skills are addressed, kids can effectively manage classroom materials.
-Tasks such as cutting, getting dressed, and tying shoes are easier and less awkward.
+When these motor skills are developed, kids can effectively manage classroom materials.
+Tasks such as cutting, putting papers in a folder, putting a coat on, and tying shoes are more automatic and easier.

-Drawing and writing tasks are easier when kids can automatically cross the midline.
+Moreover, drawing and writing tasks are more fluid and efficient when kids can automatically cross the midline.
 They can form letters and numbers properly and write across a page without difficulty.

 An inability to cross the midline may cause letter and number reversals as well as difficulties writing left to right.
 The two sides of the brain need to communicate effectively for writing.